shubhgurjar/shubhgurjar.github.io/README.md

-### Thanks for visiting my portfolio project.
+### Thanks for visiting my personal portfolio project.
-I'll soon complete this project.
+#### This is the first version, I'll keep updating this maybe once a month.